sausagejohnson/PlanetUIEmberJS/README.md

 # PlanetUI for EmberJS

-This README details the re-writing of the PlanetUI demo project using EmberJS.
+This README details my initial experiments using EmberJS.
+I've chosen to re-write my [PlanetUI demo project](https://github.com/sausagejohnson/PlanetUI) using EmberJS and note the differences between the two which will be the subject of an article to follow in a few days at: http://blog.waynejohnson.net.

+The PlanetUI demo project (React version) was covered in the following article: http://blog.waynejohnson.net/reactjs_and_friends

 ## Prerequisites